Thomaston, Maine

-Thomaston, formerly known as Fort St. Georges, 'Fort Wharf, and Lincoln, is a town in Knox County, Maine.
+Thomaston, formerly known as Fort St. Georges, Fort Wharf, and Lincoln, is a town in Knox County, Maine, United States.
 The population was 2,739 at the 2020 census.
 Noted for its antique architecture, Thomaston is an old port popular with tourists.
 The town was named after Major General John Thomas.

 History

+17th century

 As early as 1630, a trading post was established on the eastern bank of the St. George River, then considered the boundary between New England and New France.
 In 1704, Thomas LeFebvre from Quebec bought a large tract of land along the Weskeag River on which he built a gristmill, with a house on the shoreline at what is now South Thomaston.
+Originally called Koessanouskek (or Kouesanouskek) by the French, the area became known as Thomas' Town.

+18th century

-The area became known as Thomas' Town.
-In 1719–1720, the old trading post was remodeled into Fort St. George, a stockaded fort protected by two blockhouses.
+Between 1719 and 1720, the old trading post was remodeled into Fort St. George, a stockaded fort protected by two blockhouses.
 But Abenaki Indian tribes protested the encroachment of an English fort on their territory.
 Instigated by the French, they attacked the garrison twice during Dummer's War in 1722, then again in 1723 with a siege lasting 30 days.
 In response to this and other provocations, soldiers destroyed the Abenaki stronghold of Norridgewock in 1724.

-During the French and Indian War, to avenge for the fall of Louisbourg, on August 13, 1758, French officer Boishebert left Miramichi, New Brunswick with 400 soldiers for Fort St George in Thomaston.
+During the French and Indian War, to avenge the fall of Louisbourg, on August 13, 1758, French officer Boishebert left Miramichi, New Brunswick with 400 soldiers for Fort St George in Thomaston.
 His detachment reached there on September 9 but was caught in an ambush and had to withdraw.
 This was Boishébert's last Acadian expedition.
 They then went on to raid Friendship, Maine, where people were killed and others taken prisoner.
 Hostilities of the French and Indian Wars ceased with the 1759 Fall of Quebec.